Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-python.md

 * An application key (unique to your application)

 <a name="redirect"></a>
-## Redirect the browser to the Azure sign-in page
+## Redirect the browser to the sign in page

-Your app needs to redirect the browser to the Azure sign-in page to being the OAuth flow and get an authorization code.
+Your app needs to redirect the browser to the sign in page to begin the OAuth flow and get an authorization code.

 In the Connect sample, the following code (located in [*connect/auth_helper.py*](https://github.com/OfficeDev/O365-Python-Unified-API-Connect/blob/master/connect/auth_helper.py)) builds the URL that the app needs to redirect the user to and is piped to the view where it can be used for redirection.